What Helps with Alcohol Withdrawal?

 • Exercise: Exercise can help your mind and body recover from an alcohol use disorder.
 It may not be possible in the first days of detox, but moderate aerobic exercise during alcohol withdrawal has been shown to reduce symptom severity and shorten overall alcohol withdrawal duration.

 • Commit to lifestyle changes: A major predictor of long-term success in recovery is a sincere dedication to changing your lifestyle.
 This dedication may mean redefining your friends, which can be emotionally challenging.
-When you are struggling with defining and sticking with lifestyle changes, remember your goals and why sobriety matters to you.
+When you struggle with defining and sticking with lifestyle changes, remember your goals and why sobriety matters to you.

-When to Seek Treatment
+When To Seek Treatment

 Signs of alcohol withdrawal delirium tremens include confusion and hallucinations.
-DTs are a true medical emergency.
+DTs is a true medical emergency.
 Even if you decide against a pre-detox assessment, it is very important that you discuss your plans with a trusted friend or loved one who will periodically check in with you to make sure your withdrawal is progressing safely.

 Related topic: Ativan for alcohol withdrawal